Last updated: 26 November 2025

 2020

 The US Department of State report found that “there were no reports of prosecution for same-sex sexual acts during the year.”
-Similar results were found in recent years.
+Similar results were found in recent iterations of this report.

 [G]iven the Constitution of the Republic of Burundi, our culture, the position of various African countries, not to mention the Holy Scriptures, we cannot allow homosexuality to be legally practised in Burundi.